dlu-ch/dlb/doc/Tmpl.rst

 Syntax and Expansion Rules
 --------------------------

-A template is an ordered tree whose whose leafs are *template strings* and whose non-leaf nodes are *template groups*.
+A template is an ordered tree whose leafs are *template strings* and whose non-leaf nodes are *template groups*.
 The root of a template is always a template group.